mattallion/Path-Finding/README.md

  - P = path travelled to reach goal from start

 Difference between 'a' and 'b' Files:
-- 'a' files only allow 4-directional movement (up, down, left, right) and use the Manhattan heuristic.
+- 'a' files only allow 4-directional movement (up, down, left, right) and use the Manhattan heuristic
-- 'b' files allow for diagonal movement as well, and use the Chebyshev heuristic.
+- 'b' files allow for diagonal movement as well, and use the Chebyshev heuristic